General FAQs

 Is the criminal record check a requirement?

 Yes.
 Detailed instructions are provided with the admission offer.
-Applicants should not obtain a criminal record check in advance as any prior criminal record checks undertaken outside of this office will not fulfill this requirement.
+Applicants should not obtain a criminal record check in advance as any prior criminal record checks undertaken outside of this office prior to your offer of admission will not fulfill this requirement.

 Clearance of this criminal record check is required in order to begin the BEd program or take certain courses in the Faculty of Education.